 - A commitment to meeting the expectations of the role description for their leadership position.

-All year 10, 11 and 12 students are entitled to apply for this position if they feel they can fulfil the requirements of the role description.
-In addition to the above they are expected to assist the Tutor Teacher in the administrative duties and pastoral care of younger students.
-This could take the form of mentoring younger students in the Tutor class.
+All Year 8 to 11 students are entitled to apply for this position if they feel they can fulfil the requirements of the role description.
+In addition to the above they are expected to assist the Home Room Teacher in the administrative duties and pastoral care of younger students.
+This could take the form of mentoring younger students in the Home Room class.

 Prefects undertake to show leadership in a particular area of College life.
 Typically these could be: Sport; Liturgies and Assemblies; Social Justice; the Environment; Technology; Publicity; Creative Arts and Social Activities.
 Each area might have two or three Prefects taking a leadership role.